-Whether you’re a cancer patient, survivor, thriver, caregiver or interested in prevention, this Summit is for you.
+Whether you’re a cancer patient, survivor, thriver, caregiver or interested in prevention, this summit was created with your needs in mind.
 I carefully selected and interviewed 20 of the world’s top integrative oncologists, wellness experts, dietitians, spiritual teachers and remarkable survivors to bring you the most comprehensive and inspiring wellness event you’ve ever experienced.

 And here’s something else you should know: This event is not about fear.
 It’s not about scaring you with statistics or telling you that cancer is your fault.
 This event is about giving you the hope and support you need to tackle whatever comes your way.
 While the summit has now concluded, I took the results and compiled a modern-day guide for navigating cancer that you can find here.

 The truth is, there isn’t a magic bullet or a one-sided approach to healing.
 If there was, we would have won the so-called war on cancer by now.
 It’s also not your fault if you’re facing this situation.
 We don’t always have the tools and knowledge we need to avoid illness, and sometimes our genes are at play, too.

 But each of us has the beautiful opportunity and responsibility to care for ourselves and that’s what I focused on in this summit.
 No fear.
 Only positivity and possibilities–which is exactly what I needed in my own journey.

 Your turn: Let me know if you attended the Healing Cancer World Summit or read my new cancer guide and let me know what you think in the comments below.